ChrisRenfrow/veryth.ink/src/content/blog/trying-typst/index.md

 # Conclusion

 I hope this helps anyone who has perhaps heard of Typst but wasn't sure about getting started with it, or perhaps is their first time hearing of it!
-If you have any questions about Typst, comments about what I wrote, or just want to say hi, feel free to drop an email to dev@chrisrenfrow.me or find me on other platforms.
+If you have any questions about Typst, comments about what I wrote, or just want to say hi, feel free to drop an email to liv@veryth.ink or find me on other platforms.
 I'd enjoy hearing from you. :)